hmsupraja/Supraja-s-learning-portal/README.md

 ---

+## 📸 Screenshots

+- Home Page
+- Video Player
+- Bookmark List
+- Resume from Bookmark
+- Continue Watching

+*(Screenshots are available in the `screenshots` folder.)*

+---

-## Screenshot Protection
+## 🔒 Screenshot Protection

 Complete screenshot prevention is not possible in web browsers.
-This project implements practical protection by:
+This project implements practical protection mechanisms by:

 - Disabling the right-click context menu.
-- Displaying Learning Portal branding/watermark.
+- Displaying a watermark ("Learning Portal") over the video player.

 ---

-## Author
+## 👩‍💻 Author

-Hasthalamangali Supraja
+**Hasthalamangali Supraja**

+GVCC Learning Portal Assignment